wookayin/tensorflow-talk-debugging/slides/main.md

 ```

 ---

 ## Tensor Fetching: Example

-We need to access to tensors as python expression
+We need to access to the tensors as python expressions

 ```python
 def multilayer_perceptron(x):